john-s-butler-dit/Basic-Introduction-to-Python/README.md

-# Basic Introduction to Python
+# Basic Introduction to Maths and Python for Neuroscience
 Developed and taught by John S Butler

 ## Description of Module